 Anal training on your own is great in so many ways, but with a partner?
 It’s even BETTER!

-There are SO MANY fun, sexy ways to start anal training, such as:
+There are SO MANY fun, sexy ways to start training, such as:

-- Using a massage oil to give your partner a sexy anal massage before you move to penetrative anal training.
+- Using a massage oil to give your partner a sexy anal massage before you move to penetrative anal play.

 - Performing anilingus (oral sex on the anus) by kissing and licking your partner’s anus.

-The BEST POSITION for anal training your partner is The Spoon.
+The BEST POSITION for anal play your partner is The Spoon.

-The four stages of anal training with a partner are exactly the same as solo anal training:
+The four stages of training with a partner are exactly the same as solo training: